bsurry/Playwright-Demo/README.md

 ## About this Repo

 This repository demonstrates my approach to writing Playwright tests, highlighting techniques I use, tricks I find helpful, and new concepts I'm exploring.
 It is designed to demonstrate my ability to automate with Playwright but also to illustrate my understanding of building a complete testing framework, including reporting, continuous integration, and more.
+On CI (guthub), the allure report is published at: [Playwright Demo Test Report](https://bsurry.github.io/Playwright-Demo/)

 ## About the Author